markusvoelter/CRCPlusPlus/example.md

     * C: Reads and writes [ADataType]
 * D: ADataType
   * R: stores some stuff
-    * E: such as bananas
+    * E: such as apples